Skip to content

 An independent auditor is essential for an unbiased and objective audit.

-By ensuring your auditor is independent, you enhance the credibility and reliability of the audit findings.
+By ensuring your auditor is independent, you enhance the credibility and reliability of the work.

 Here’s what to look for: